AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 ### The ScPCA data objects contain Ensembl ids, but I need gene symbols for my analysis.
 How should I perform this conversion?

 In an effort to keep this consistent across the OpenScPCA project, we provide functions to convert Ensembl ids to gene symbols in an R package we maintain called [`rOpenScPCA`](https://github.com/AlexsLemonade/rOpenScPCA/).
+Installation instructions are provided in the `rOpenScPCA` GitHub repository.

 This package has two particular functions to support this task: